 - By train: Yashvantpuram is the nearest railway station, you need to rent a can to reach Ooty from the railway station.

 So far you get some idea about 10 best places to visit in the summer in India.
 Every place is unique in its own right, and offer you magnificent views and very pleasant experience, I assure you from my own experience.
 You just choose your favorite place and book for that at earliest… summer is on the doorstep.

 There are much more commercial and offbeat summer destinations in India.
 We are working on that area in several groups and you’ll get more similar idea very soon.
 Just keep watching on MTA (My Travel Accessories).

 Related Article: Cola Beach in Goa

-If you are searching for the best suitcase for you travel CLICK HERE.
+To explore the best suitcase for your trip CLICK HERE.

 So far if you find the article useful please SHARE this.
 To share just press the share button below.

 If you like the article or if you have some suggestions or queries, please post a comment in the comment box below.
 We’ll get back to you soon.

 Related Article: Things to Do in Pondicherry

 Thank you for your visit here in MTA.